 - Gain work experience with the supervision of a licensed engineer

 Electrical Engineering Scholarships

 Getting your degree in electrical engineering means you can apply for certain scholarships that specialize in engineering or similar degrees.
-Here are a couple of them:
+Go here to find more electrical engineering scholarships.
+Here are a couple of examples

-This scholarship is for any full-time student who is currently enrolled in a STEM program at any college, university, or vocational school.
+This scholarship is for full-time students only.
+They must be currently enrolled in a STEM program at any college, university, or vocational school.